 Cheney versus the Freedom Caucus

 On Tuesday morning, a routine meeting of the House Republican Conference took an unusual turn when several members and allies of the House Freedom Caucus, an organized conservative faction within the party, openly criticized Conference Chair Liz Cheney (R-WY).
 According to news accounts, unhappy Republicans argued that Cheney was too critical of President Trump, and some were angry that she had supported a primary challenge against one of their like-minded colleagues, Thomas Massie (R-KY).
 Matt Gaetz (R-FL), another Caucus ally, later tweeted that Cheney should resign from her leadership post.

 In many ways, the event was hardly worth the attention it received in the press.
 For one thing, the complaints were hardly a surprise.
-Cheney has been one of the most high-profile Republicans to openly challenge the president, and many congressional Republicans support the president, at least publicly.
-The Freedom Caucus in particular made a name for itself by unabashedly challenging its own party’s leaders, and its members may be especially sensitive to leadership interference in election campaigns, given past history.
+Cheney has been one of the most high-profile Republicans to openly challenge the president, and many congressional Republicans support Trump, at least publicly.
+The Freedom Caucus in particular made a name for itself by unabashedly challenging its own party’s leaders, and its members may be especially sensitive to leadership interference in election campaigns given past history.

 Cheney is also in little danger of losing her leadership position.
 The Freedom Caucus has roughly 35 members, less than one-fifth of the party.
 Even if they all wanted Cheney to go, there are only enough legislators in the group to offer an official resolution that she resign, not enough to vote her out (even if one includes sympathetic non-members like Gaetz and Massie).
 Besides, Cheney appears to have broad support in the party, including the endorsement of Minority Leader Kevin McCarthy (R-CA), and lawmakers likely realize that the optics of removing the House GOP’s only woman leader would be terrible.